 The Bridge Across Forever by Richard Bach

 If you think of your partner as your soul mate, this dreamy definition of soul mates by Richard Bach could be the perfect reading for your wedding ceremony.
-We especially love the closing line: ‘our soul mate is the one who makes life come to life’.

 A soul mate is someone who has locks that fit our keys, and keys to fit our locks.
 When we feel safe enough to open the locks, our truest selves step out and we can be completely and honestly who we are; we can be loved for who we are and not for who we’re pretending to be.
 Each unveils the best part of the other.
 No matter what else goes wrong around us, with that one person we’re safe in our own paradise.
 Our soul mate is someone who shares our deepest longings, our sense of direction.
 When we’re two balloons, and together our direction is up, chances are we’ve found the right person.
 Our soul mate is the one who makes life come to life.